princepatoliya/Blog_WeWriteCode/README.md

 Blog application with fully CURD functionality

 Extra features
-- register with email verification and Login
+- register with email verification and Login with OTP
 ---

 ## Setup